Benefits of getting children involved in household chores

 When children contribute to family life, it also helps them feel competent and responsible.
 Sharing housework can minimise stress in a family.
 Getting kids involved in chores helps the family work better.

 When we think ‘jobs’, we might also think long commutes, cranky managers, ticking deadlines and constant pressure.
 But for children, a ‘job’ can be a ticket to a grown-up world where they can take on grown-up responsibilities and learn grown-up skills.

-How to get children involved – and motivated!
+How to get children involved in chores – and motivated!

-The secret is in asking for contributions that you value and that suit your children’s age and ability.
-A job that’s too hard for a child can be frustrating – or even dangerous – and one that’s too easy might be boring.
+The secret is asking for contributions that you value and that suit your children’s age and ability.
+A chore that’s too hard for a child can be frustrating – or even dangerous – and one that’s too easy might be boring.

 Even young children can start to help out if you choose activities that are right for their age.
 You can start with simple jobs like looking after their own toys or rooms.
 These send the message to children that their contribution is important.

 It’s also important to think about chores or tasks that get children involved in caring for the family as a whole.
 For example, get them to help with setting or clearing the table.
 Jobs like these are more likely to promote a sense of responsibility and participation.